axelarnetwork/axelar-contract-deployments/stellar/README.md

 node stellar/contract.js unpause axelar_gateway
 ```

-## Transfer Ownership of the Contract
+## Transfer Ownership or Opertorsihp of the Contract

-You can transfer ownership of the contract.
+You can transfer ownership or operatorship of the contract.

 #### Usage